keithbuhler/keithbuhler.github.io/index.md

 ![Teaching photo](http://www.keithbuhler.com/images/keith-teaching2.png)

-Over the last 15 years, I've helped almost a thousand students of all ages.
+Over the last 15 years, I've helped almost a thousand students of all ages to learn and grow.

 My students succeed academically and grow intellectually by reflecting on great books, film, art, and their own lives.
 Folks tend to enjoy my classroom culture, which is suffused with humor and focused on real conversations about good books.
 You can check out some [current syllabi (Spring 2017) here](/syllabi) or view [my student evaluation data here.](/teaching-statement)

+## University Courses Taught

-### Courses Taught, University of Kentucky
+### University of Kentucky

 - Business Ethics
 - Health Care Ethics